ax-le/automashup/README.md

 ## GUI: Launch the barfi application
-Automashup comes with a GUI, that you may launch using the following steps:
+Automashup comes with a GUI that you may launch using the following steps:

 > cd ./automashup/app

 > streamlit run app.py

 ## Sandbox
-Some tests were made using DMC for mixing, and should be pursued in the near future.
-To install and test DMC on your own: https://github.com/csteinmetz1/automix-toolkit (clone + set up (modify sklearn --> scikit-learn in the setup.py) and test directly on your machine, dont forget to modify the paths)
+Some tests were made using DMC for mixing, and should be pursued shortly.
+To install and test DMC on your own: https://github.com/csteinmetz1/automix-toolkit (clone + set up (modify sklearn --> scikit-learn in the setup.py) and test directly on your machine, don't forget to change the paths)

 ## Docker Image

-We have a docker image of the automashup app, it's only been tested on Linux : https://hub.docker.com/r/gaubiche/automashup/
+We have a Docker image of the automashup app; it's only been tested on Linux : https://hub.docker.com/r/gaubiche/automashup/

 ## Adding Mashup Methods